-Based on the standard measures included as part of the project description and technical assistance with USFWS, per FESA, Caltrans anticipates the proposed project may affect, not likely to adversely affect NSO.
-Caltrans would initiate consultation with USFWS after the circulation of this Initial Study.
+Based on the standard measures included as part of the project description and technical assistance with USFWS, per FESA, Caltrans determined the proposed project may affect, but is not likely to adversely affect NSO.
+Caltrans requested informal consultation with USFWS on January 24, 2020, on NSO and received concurrence with the determination on February 10, 2020 (see Appendix N).